 “The funding from the grant was extremely helpful because it augmented our process.
 We worked closely with the European Space Agency on this project and it helped to augment some of the support we received from them too, resulting in the creation of a better product and proof of concept.”

 As well as the ISfB support, Spacetime are also now engaging with another of OxLEP’s support programmes, eScalate.
-They have successfully received funding to help deliver the RASOR project from proof of concept to working on a demonstrator and delivering a successful product.
+They have successfully received funding to help deliver the RASOR project, from proof of concept to working on a demonstrator and delivering a successful product, and were also able to hire additional staff as a result of the grant.